Doctorate in Clinical Psychology

 We regret that we cannot pay interview travel expenses incurred by applicants.

-All current trainees are full-time employees of Camden and Islington Foundation NHS Trust, are subject to their standard employment conditions, and annual leave and other standard NHS entitlements apply.
-Please also see the current Job Description.
-Salary is based on the prevailing NHS Trainee scales (Band 6) plus an Inner London Allowance (currently £26,565 plus HCAS at £5,313).
-University fees are covered by NHS London.
-As is the case for all NHS employees, travel expenses are not paid to attend your main place of work, which in this case is Royal Holloway.
-Travel expenses will be paid, at the usual employer's rate, to attend placement or for research purposes, if the cost of the journey exceeds the cost of the journey between the trainee's home and College.
-The employing Trust will pay these "out of pocket" or "top up" travel costs, that is, the amount extra that a trainee is having to pay to travel to placement or for research as opposed to what they would be paying if they were attending College.
+Current NHS trainees are full-time employees of Camden and Islington NHS Foundation Trust and are subject to standard NHS employment conditions, and annual leave and other standard NHS entitlements apply.
+Please also see the most recent Job Description available on our website.
+Salary for current NHS trainees is based on the prevailing NHS Trainee scales (Band 6) plus an Inner London Allowance (currently £30,401 plus HCAS at £6,080).
+University fees are currently covered by NHS London.
+As is the case for all NHS employees, travel expenses are not paid to attend the main place of work, which in this case is Royal Holloway.
+Travel expenses are currently paid, at the usual employer's rate, to attend placement or for research purposes, if the cost of the journey exceeds the cost of the journey between the trainee's home and College.
+The employing Trust currently pays these "out of pocket" or "top up" travel costs, that is, the amount extra that a trainee has to pay to travel to placement or for research as opposed to what they would be paying if they were attending College.

 These terms and conditions may be subject to change in the future.
-Candidates for 2018 entry should check for funding updates on the Clearing House Funding page.
+Candidates for NHS places for 2020 entry should check for funding updates on the Clearing House Funding page.

-The Royal Holloway Clinical Doctorate follows an Adult Learner model in which trainees are encouraged to take increasing responsibility over the course of the programme for their own learning as the Course progresses.
-As with all courses, we aim to enable the trainee to cover the academic, clinical practice and research knowledge and skills that underpin and guide clinical practice.
-The Course timetable includes formal teaching, tutorials, and clinical and academic seminars with clear blocks of time for independent study.
+The Royal Holloway Clinical Doctorate follows an Adult Learner model in which trainees are encouraged to take increasing responsibility over the course of the programme for their own learning as the Programme progresses.
+As with all programmes, we aim to enable the trainee to cover the academic, clinical practice and research knowledge and skills that underpin and guide clinical practice.
+The Programme timetable includes formal teaching, tutorials, and clinical and academic seminars with clear blocks of time for independent study.
 Attendance is compulsory for all teaching, tutorials and seminars.
-After a one month full-time Induction Block in the first year, trainees will be expected to attend College for two days per week during the College Terms for Years 1 and 2 of the course.
+After a one month full-time Induction Block in the first year, trainees will be expected to attend College for two days per week during the College Terms for Years 1 and 2 of the programme.
+Additional service familiarisation may also be required for those trainees not familiar with the NHS context.
 There is a further one week teaching block at the start of the second year.
 During the third year, teaching requirements diminish to allow trainees to concentrate on their research projects.
-The Induction Block introduces the Course, provides a background to the NHS and Psychology services, and introduces those clinical and other skills needed for placement.
-Thereafter, the Course is geared to enabling trainees to cover areas relevant to the practice of Clinical Psychology.
+The Induction Block introduces the Programme, provides a background to the NHS and Psychology services, and introduces those clinical and other skills needed for placement.
+Thereafter, the Programme is geared to enabling trainees to cover areas relevant to the practice of Clinical Psychology.
 The core areas of theory, empirical research and clinical topics spanning the age and client groups are covered.
 The syllabus is continually evolving in the light of trainee feedback and professional requirements.

 Attention is given to psychological measurement, research design and methodology.
 This is to ensure that trainees have the knowledge and skills necessary to approach the theory and research literature at a level expected of a postgraduate in psychology and in a manner that is helpful for clinical practice.
 As the completion of a substantial thesis is a major requirement for the award of the degree, trainees are encouraged to begin to develop research proposals by the end of the first year.

 Clinical placements will normally be in North London.
-Placements are co-ordinated across three regional courses and allocation of placements is made on the basis of trainee, professional and Course requirements.
+Placements are co-ordinated across three regional programmes and allocation of placements is made on the basis of trainee, professional and Programme requirements.
 Trainees have the opportunity to indicate areas of special interest when planning their third year placements.
 Most trainees commence training with a 12-month placement, with later placements of 6 or 12 months' duration.
-Trainees are informed of their first placement once they have started the course.
+Trainees are informed of their first placement once they have started the programme.
 They are informed of subsequent placements as far in advance as it is practical to do so.

-Steps to increase service users and carers' involvement in the running of the course led to the setting up of the Service User and Carer Involvement Group (SUCIG) in 2007.
+The Programme has had an active Service User and Carer Involvement Group (SUCIG) since 2007.
 The group includes two trainee representatives and meets four times per year in our central London base.
-At present, service users and carers contribute to various aspects of the training course, including specific teaching sessions, selection and curriculum development.
+At present, service users and carers contribute to various aspects of the training programme, including specific teaching sessions, selection and curriculum development.
 However, we are keen to develop this further and SUCIG plays an important role in generating and providing feedback on ideas for increasing involvement opportunities.

-Different procedures assess various aspects of the Course, as described below.
+Different procedures assess various aspects of the Programme, as described below.

 Clinical supervisors from placements are required to complete an assessment of the trainee's clinical competence at the end of each placement.
 Trainees are also required to submit four Reports of Clinical Activity over the three-year period of training, one of which is a reflective practice assessment.